magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## What's next

-We reached our first objective of making the `valip` library compliant with the Reader Conditional extension.
+We reached our first objective of making the `valip` library compliant with the Reader Conditionals extension.
 During the process, we were also able to solve few problems affecting the original `valip`
 library: